 Now, let's create another rectangle, using the Rectangle Tool.
 This will be my second photo in my layout.
 Notice that it's on its own layer (the new one that we just created).

-Layers are an important and powerful part of working with Photoshop—and you're likely going to want to take advantage of that power, when creating digital scrapbook pages.
+Layers are an important and powerful part of working with Photoshop—and you're likely going to want to take advantage of that power when creating digital scrapbook pages.
 We can organize, move, and adjust components freely by having them each on their own layer.

 That said, I would recommend organizing your layers, since you might end up with a lot of them!
 You can, for example, click and drag to move and organize your layers, here in the Layers panel.
 Think of it like layering pieces or paper on top of each other.
+That's right, this part of the process is pretty similar to making non-digital scrapbook page layouts.

 You can rename your layers by clicking on the name of the layer in the Layers panel.
 This is optional, but it can be a lifesaver when you end up with 20, 30, or more layers!